cockroachdb/docs/v1.1/rotate-certificates.md

 ---
 title: Rotate Security Certificates
-summary: Rotate the security certificates of a secure CockroachDB cluster by generating and reloading new certificates.
+summary: Rotate the security certificates of a secure CockroachDB cluster by creating and reloading new certificates.
 toc: false
 ---